Fillinger66/Fillinger66/README.md

 * **[Gemini Fast API]**: An example of Python API to interact with Gemini.
 The project contains also a little python GUI app made wwith PyQt to interect with the API [Link to Repository](https://github.com/Fillinger66/gemini-fastapi-example)
 * **[Database Management Demo]**: An example showing 3 ways to interact with database in Python with some abstraction layer.
 [Link to Repository](https://github.com/Fillinger66/database_management_demo)
 * **[Immo api]**: Machine learning project using a trained XGBoost model to make real estate price prediction for Belgian country.
 [Link to Repository](https://github.com/Fillinger66/immo-api)
+* **[Azure Function Demo]** : A simple project showing how to create resources Az Function, Sql Server Database using Infrastructure as Code with bicep [Link to Repository](https://github.com/Fillinger66/azure_fct_demo)

 ---